vtexdocs/dev-portal-content/docs/guides/vtex-io/Reference/back-end-development-concepts/overview-of-vtex-io-services.md

 updatedAt: "2020-10-08T13:26:34.527Z"
 ---

-VTEX IO powers big e-commerce operations, and for most of that it's necessary to **run code on a server**.
+VTEX IO powers big ecommerce operations, and for most of that it's necessary to **run code on a server**.
 Services are how we run **Node.js or .NET** code on VTEX IO infrastructure, backed by API abstractions to improve developer experience.

 Services can export **HTTP Routes**, **GraphQL resolvers** or **event handlers.**